 The biggest decision we made was placing our pantry in the cabinets in the kitchen so we could limit the amount of space needed to be used in this area.
 What resulted was a larger half bath and wider halls, which when we are all trying to get out the door for a hike on the weekends is extra necessary.
 The pocket door allowed us to not worry about a door swinging out into the hall.

 The thing I love the most in our entry/hall area though is our laundry.
 It wasn’t what I planned AT ALL, but I love its accessibility to everything in the house.
 These cabinets from Hygge Supply worked perfectly in our space to hideaway our laundry and more so it kept our space very open but the dirty life of laundry hidden.
 The best part?
 I actually get laundry done and put away, which is saying a lot.
-I love how it is right next to the kitchen so messes clean up and toss right there for washing, so we got an electrician with this emergency electrician las vegas, nv to help us with all the installation.
+I love how it is right next to the kitchen so messes clean up and toss right there for washing, so we got an electrician with this emergency electrician las vegas, nv to help us with all the circuit breakers installation.
+Thanks also to these trusted experts similar to the ones at electrical contractor in Lafayette, IN who helped us with our entire home electrical needs!
 I can fold and watch Hayes easily in the kitchen and more.
 I also love that when I am done, I just close it all and the mess is hidden.
 We are still trying to figure out a dirty clothes gathering area solution but I am thinking of placing baskets over the washer for dirties.
 Currently, we just have one dedicated day to laundry from our bedrooms and it is doing the trick.

 We keep all of our coats we use daily in a closet between the coffee cabinet and the laundry cabinets.
 It isn’t big but we keep the essentials and it keeps us minimal.
 We also have our Dyson hand vac mounted to the wall and our mop and cleaning supplies in there.
 It can be a tight fit in the winter, but some of this will be solved once we decide on our hook and bench solution hopefully before next winter.